fakeheal/react-native-pan-pinch-view/README.md

 - Drag one finger to pan
 - Keep content inside container boundaries
 - Configurable minimum and maximum scale
+- Methods for programmatically updating position and scale

 Thanks to `react-native-reanimated` all animations are running on the UI thread, so no fps drops are experienced.